libgamera/GAMERA/docs/time_independent_modeling.md

 system.
 By that it is meant that magnetic field and other environmental parameters as well as the injection spectrum don't change over time.

-Step 1: create a `Particles`-object
+Step 1: create a Particles-object
 ----------------------------------

 ```